Veterinary dermatology: from allergy to parasites

 My pet has a skin disease – now what?

-Have you noticed bare patches on your dog or cat, itching or hair loss?
+Have you noticed bare patches on your dog, itching or hair loss?
 Your first journey should be to the vet.
 He or she will seek the cause of the problem and start treatment.
 Apart from medications, part of this treatment may also include bathing or partially bathing certain areas of the skin, treatment of the environment (e.g., the home), or a change of feed (with food allergies).

 Veterinary dermatology: preventing skin diseases Parasite prophylaxis